 npm test

-displayName: 'npm install & unit tests'
+displayName: 'Build and unit tests'

 workingDirectory: 'client/'